Vactrain

-A vactrain (or vacuum tube train) is a proposed design for very-high-speed rail transportation.
-It is a maglev (magnetic levitation) line using partly evacuated tubes or tunnels.
-Reduced air resistance could permit vactrains to travel at very high (hypersonic) speeds with relatively little power—up to 4000–5000 mph.
-This is 5–6 times the speed of sound in Earth's atmosphere at sea level.
+A vactrain (short for vacuum tube train) is a proposed type of high-speed transport system where vehicles travel through partially evacuated tubes or tunnels.
+By operating in a partial vacuum, air resistance is drastically reduced, allowing for higher speeds than conventional ground transportation, theoretically up to 4000 kph.

+Vactrains have been proposed from 1906, and developed as scale models since 1917.
+(Note: Weinburg tested levitation and propulsion systems from "2-3 years ago" in 1914, but the tests were not done in vacuum.
+Vacuum test had occurred by 1917.)

+Most vactrain concepts use maglev technology to lift and propel the vehicle.

 18th century

 In 1799, George Medhurst of London conceived of and patented an atmospheric railway that could convey people or cargo through pressurized or evacuated tubes.
 The early atmospheric railways and pneumatic tube transport systems (such as the Dalkey Atmospheric Railway) relied on steam power for propulsion.

 19th century

 In 1888, Michel Verne, son of Jules Verne, imagined a submarine pneumatic tube transport system that could propel a passenger capsule at speeds up to 1800 km/h under the Atlantic Ocean (a transatlantic tunnel) in a short story called "An Express of the Future".